How to Hire a Robotics Engineer

 The core sub-disciplines

-Robotics software engineering — core platform work, ROS 2, systems integration, real-time software.
+Robotics software engineering: core platform work, ROS 2, systems integration, real-time software.
+See our robotics software engineer page for more on this specialism.

-Controls — PID, MPC, trajectory optimisation, dynamics.
+Controls: PID, MPC, trajectory optimization, dynamics.
 Strong maths required.

-Autonomy and planning — path planning, behaviour planning, decision-making under uncertainty.
+Autonomy and planning: path planning, behavior planning, decision-making under uncertainty.

 Where to find them

 Job boards and LinkedIn inbound do not work for the best robotics engineers.
-The people you want are already fully employed, working on demanding systems, and not checking job listings.
+The people you want are already fully employed in key hubs like the San Francisco Bay Area and Boston, working on demanding systems, and not checking job listings.

 Effective sourcing means direct outreach to people who are not looking.
 That requires mapping the right companies, identifying the right people within them, and approaching with enough context to be taken seriously.